Canadian firms see Brexit as ‘major opportunity’ for Ireland

 However survey by Irish-Canada business group highlights concerns about housing and broadband

-Voxpro founders Dan and Linda Kiely at the opening of their Dublin offices
+Brown Thomas is among the members of the Ireland Canada Business Association.
+Photograph: Eric Luke

-Canadian firms see Brexit as a “major opportunity” for Ireland to attract business away from the UK, according to a survey by the Ireland Canada Business Association (ICBA).
+Canadian firms see Brexit as a “major opportunity” for the Republic to attract business away from the UK, according to a survey by the Ireland Canada Business Association (ICBA).

-An overwhelming 90 per cent of Irish-based Canadian companies believe that, as the only English-speaking member of the EU, Ireland is “uniquely placed as the alternative gateway to Europe for multinationals currently based in the UK”.
+Responding to the survey, some 90 per cent of Irish-based Canadian companies said they believe that, as the only English-speaking member of the EU, the State is “uniquely placed as the alternative gateway to Europe for multinationals currently based in the UK”.

 The firms, which include Brown Thomas, Air Canada, Shopify, Irving Oil and Voxpro, however, believe a second UK referendum should be held to unlock the current Westminster impasse.